NicoSa/Sudoku-Web-Version/README.md

 Objectives of exercise
 ----
-Basic math logic, object-oriented-programming, nailing String, Arrays and Hashes.
+Basic math logic, object-oriented-programming, nailing Strings, Arrays and Hashes.

 Technologies used
 ----